-- cutting mat & exacto knife (and/or sharp pointed scissors – I love my CutterBee scissors!)
+- cutting mat & exacto knife or sharp pointed scissors

 - switch plate

-1. Remove your switch plate from the wall and take a quick measurement of it.
-It doesn’t have to be exact.
-Just make sure you’re giving yourself about 1/2 inch larger than your measured size to allow for the paper to fold over onto the back.
+1. Remove your switch plate from the wall and measure it.
+Give yourself about 1/2 inch larger than your measured size to allow for the paper to fold over onto the back.

-4. Now, you’ll want to do some cutting.
-I do not cut out the space for my switches, I use my pencil lines as a guide and I cut an “X” inside the rectangle (see photo).
-Then, I cut a little triangle off each corner of my paper.
-It makes the edges less bulky in a bit.
+4. Next is the initial cutting.
+Instead of cutting out the spaces for the switches, use the pencil lines as a guide and cut an “X” inside the rectangle.
+Next, cut a small triangle off each corner of the paper.
+This will make the edges less bulky.

-5. Brush a light coat of Mod Podge on the back side of your paper and on the front side of your switch plate.
-After applying Mod Podge to both surfaces, I find it’s easiest for me to leave the paper face down and then place the switch plate face down on top of that (using the switch openings as a guide for placement).
-It seems that I have better success with centering things just so this way.
+6. Brush a light coat of Mod Podge on the back side of your paper and on the front side of your switch plate.
+Leave the paper face down and then place the switch plate face down on top of that, using the switch openings as a placement guide.
+This is the easiest way to get everything centered.

-6. Smooth out any bubbles.
+7. Smooth out any bubbles.
 Fold the “X” in and behind the openings for the switches.
-I trimmed mine just a bit as you can see in the picture.
-Lastly, work all the way around the edge of your switch plate to adhere your paper to the edge and corners.
-I like just a wee bit of paper to fold around to the back side.
-Do be certain that you’ve glued it well enough.
+You can trim it as needed.
+Then, work all the way around the edge of your switch plate to adhere your paper to the edge and corners.
+Glue well the amount that folds to the back.

-7. You might notice that I haven’t cut any holes for my screw openings just yet.
-I actually like to do those last.
-I prefer to cut them from the paper once it’s already on the switch plate rather than trying to line up those circles when I’m Mod Podging (yes, it’s a verb!).
-If you gently press with your finger, you’ll see a nice indentation where the screw will go.
-You can trim that away easily with your exacto knife.
-The screw will hide any little imperfections later.
+8. Now take care of the screw holes.
+It is easier to cut those from the paper once it is already on the switch plate instead of trying to line up the circles when doing the Mod Podge.
+If you gently press with your finger, you will see an indentation where the screw will go.
+Trim that away easily with your exacto knife.
+The screw will hide any imperfections.